Pxomox-Astronomy-Lab/proxmox-astronomy-lab/docs/compliance-security/cisv81-policy-templates/cisv81-15-service-provider-security-template.md

 |------------|---------|-------------|------------|
 | 1.0 | 2025-03-03 | Initial version | VintageDon |

-ðŸš€ **This policy ensures that service provider management remains a structured, actively enforced, and auditable process in the Proxmox Astronomy Lab.**
+🚀 **This policy ensures that service provider management remains a structured, actively enforced, and auditable process in the Proxmox Astronomy Lab.**